nitin42/react-color-tools/README.md

 # react-color-tools

-> A set of tools for working with colors
+> A set of tools as React components for working with colors

 <p align="center">
   <img src="./media/demo.gif" />